dobresvetlo/svetlo/README.md

 Changelog is part of every source code file in separate.

 ## 4. Usage, workflow, HOWTO
-(info based on Raspbian Stretch 2018-04-18 running on RPi3)
+(info based on Raspbian Stretch 2018-04-18 running on RPi3 with Python2)

 ### Prepare Raspberry Pi
 1. Install OS Raspbian on a micro SD card: